-- The valuation of the administrative and other services provided by ODBF as a gift in kind. - The value of the costs to be reimbursed in respect of property maintenance at the Cowley St John closed school site. - The amount of expenditure recoverable from the sale of closed school sites included within these financial statements as debtors.
+- The valuation of the administrative and other services provided by ODBF as a gift in kind. - The amount of expenditure recoverable from the sale of closed school sites included within these financial statements as debtors. - The estimation of future income and expenditure flows for the purpose of assessing going concern (see below).

-1. Principal Accounting Policies (cont'd.)
+1. Principal Accounting Policies (cont'd)